Issue: CAPTA Reauthorization

 CAPTA provides discretionary grant funds to public agencies and non-profit providers and formula grants to states for child abuse prevention and treatment programs.
 The range of projects that can be funded under CAPTA is quite broad.
 For example, the discretionary funding can be used for developing kinship care programs, visitation centers for court-ordered supervised visitation between abused children and their parents, visitation centers for the safe exchange of children for visits with non-custodial parents in domestic violence cases, and collaborative efforts to identify cases needing intensive supervision.
 CAPTA also provides competitive grants to states for programs relating to the investigation and prosecution of child abuse and neglect cases.

-In 2008, the National Child Abuse Coalition submitted recommendations to Congress regarding revisions to the CAPTA.
-Most of their recommendations were non-controversial and would not impact state courts.
-However, one recommendation was to add a requirement on states to appoint an attorney representing each foster child’s legal interests, in addition to the existing requirement that a guardian ad litem be appointed for each foster child to represent the child’s best interests.
+In 2008, the National Child Abuse Coalition submitted recommendations to Congress for revisions to the CAPTA.
+Most of their recommendations would not have impacted state courts.
+However, one recommendation would have added a requirement on states to appoint an attorney representing each foster child’s legal interests, in addition to the existing requirement that a guardian ad litem be appointed for each foster child to represent the child’s best interests.

 COSCA members were surveyed to determine current state practice related to representation of children.
-The survey results indicate that the appointment of a second attorney for foster children will have a significant financial impact on the states.
-Concern about the financial impact on states was conveyed to the National Child Abuse Coalition and Senate Health, Education, Labor, and Pensions (HELP) Committee staff.
+The survey results indicated that the appointment of a second person for each foster child would have a significant financial impact on the states.
+Concern about the financial impact on states was conveyed to the National Child Abuse Coalition and Senate Health, Education, Labor, and Pensions (HELP) Committee.

 The Senate HELP Committee staff circulated draft reauthorization language in early June 2009.
-The draft did not include the provision mandating appointment of a second person to provide legal representation.
+The draft did not include the proposed legal representation provision.
 A letter was submitted to HELP Committee leadership on behalf of CCJ/COSCA.
-APHSA and NCSL also have a concern regarding a new unfunded mandate.
+APHSA and NCSL also raised a concern regarding the proposed unfunded mandate.